Christmas quotes from Diana Gabaldon's books

 (From DRUMS OF AUTUMN by Diana Gabaldon, chapter 21 ("Night on a Snowy Mountain").
 Copyright© 1997 by Diana Gabaldon.
 All rights reserved.)

 “Aye, well, it is Christmas Eve,” she said, answering his unasked question.
 “Any man wi’ a home to go to’s in it.”
-She yawned, pulled off her nightcap, and fluffed her fingers through the wild mass of curly dark hair.
+She yawned, pulled off her nightcap, and fluffed her fingers through the wild mass of curly dark hair.4) The next quote is a reminder that Christmas was viewed differently back then than we think of it today.
+But of course many of today's Christmas traditions date from the 19th century or later:

 “Yet you seem to have some custom,” he observed.
 Distant singing came from two floors below, and the parlor had seemed well populated when he passed.